 We are open five days/week: Monday to Thursday 9am – 5pm; Friday 9am – 3pm

-Please note currently some staff continue to work from home but we continue to offer our services virtually either online, email or telephone.
+Please note currently some staff continue to work from home but we are still offering our services virtually either online, email or telephone.

 If you have any comments, feedback, compliments and/or complaints regarding the Cumbria CVS Volunteering Service, please email firstname.lastname@example.org.

-Alternatively contact Judith Smale, County Volunteer Support Officer for Cumbria CVS directly on 01768 800350 or email: email@example.com
+Alternatively contact Judith Smale, Volunteering Manager for Cumbria CVS directly on 01768 800350 or email: email@example.com